KrishnSo/CS453_Project/REPORT.md

 ## 6) Explanation of results

-- **Why block can help**: block keeps consecutive IDs together, so if edge locality follows ID ordering, fewer cross-rank edges are cut.
+- Why block can help: block keeps consecutive IDs together, so if edge locality follows ID ordering, fewer cross-rank edges are cut.
-- **Why scaling increases cost**: bigger graph means more settle steps and more synchronization/communication rounds.
+- Why scaling increases cost: bigger graph means more settle steps and more synchronization/communication rounds.
-- **Why collectives are expensive**: both algorithms use global collectives (`Allreduce`), which become dominant at larger sizes.
+- Why collectives are expensive: both algorithms use global collectives (`Allreduce`), which become dominant at larger sizes.

 ---

-## 7) Specific decisions / insights
+## 7) Insights that are specified

 - I prioritized correctness and reproducibility first (seeded generation, deterministic configs, scriptable runs).
 - I used two partition strategies to produce meaningful experiment comparisons.